regcs/AliceLG/README.md

 ### Let Alice/LG take your Blender artworks through the Looking Glass!
 This short guide is to get you started.

 ## General Information
 This add-on was created for the use with the Looking Glass lightfield display.
-I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I love Blender and the amazing new display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).
+I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I'm a fan of [Blender](https://www.blender.org/) as well as the amazing new 3D display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).

 If you like this add-on, I would be grateful if you would support its development with a donation. **LINK MISSING**